falseywinchnet/bruun_fft/beyond_brunn.md

 ```text
 real signal -> Bruun leaf residues -> real quotient multiply -> CRT merge
 ```

-This made “Bruun order” a real interface, not just an implementation accident.

-This was the fifth reframing: the FFT bin interface is not always the right interface.
-For some pipelines, Bruun residues are the natural spectrum.

 ## 7. The Normalized Basis: Making Each Leaf Locally Complex